The Consumer Financial Protection Bureau Requires Mortgage Lenders to Follow Regulations

 These regulations are designed to safeguard consumers and ensure responsible lending practices.

-But what exactly do these regulations entail, and how do they impact you as a potential borrower or homeowner?
+Yet, but what exactly do these regulations entail, and how do they impact you as a potential borrower or homeowner?

 Let's explore the requirements that mortgage lenders must adhere to, and the implications for individuals seeking to secure a mortgage or refinance a home loan.